-The prescription drug benefits described in this section apply to you and your dependents.
+The prescription drug benefits described in this section apply to all non-Medicare eligible retirees and their dependents.
 Prescription drug coverage is available in two convenient ways: either through the Retail Pharmacy program or the Mail Order Pharmacy program.
 Both programs are administered by EnvisionRx.
+The Plan Prescription Drug Program includes coverage for preventive drugs as recommended by the United States Preventive Service Task Force.